Chawalit Plaphol

 Chawalit Plaphol (born 30 August 1974) is a Thai golfer.

+Early life and amateur career

 He took up golf at the age of twelve and won team and individual gold medals for Thailand at the 1995 South East Asian Games.

+Professional career

-He turned professional in 1996 and has been a regular competitor on the Asian Tour since that year.
+In 1996, Plaphol turned professional.
+He has been a regular competitor on the Asian Tour since that year.
 He has won two Asian Tour events and in 2005 he achieved a career best order of merit placing of seventh.
 He also plays on the Japan Golf Tour, on which he was victorious in the 2004 ANA Open.
 He represented Thailand in the 2000 WGC-World Cup alongside his cousin Thammanoon Sriroj.